alex-maleno/Fuzzing-Module/README.md

 TODO: keep adding to this as we write the module so people know what terms mean

 - **Container**: An isolated environment on a computer that allows code to run freely without interacting with the rest of your computer.
 You can think of this like a Virtual Machine, but only having a command line interface.
-- **Wrapper**: A program that allows a fuzzer to interact with the desired code being fuzzed.
+- **Wrapper**: A program that allows a fuzzer to interact with the slice being fuzzed.
 - **Mutations**: New inputs from the fuzzer that are modified from previous inputs to try to get to different areas of the code
 - **Slice**: A section of a codebase that is isolated from the rest of it in order to find vulnerabilities / bugs easier